rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_326/readme.md

-# US 220
+# US 326 - Add maintenance record to a drone

 ## 1. Context

-*As a CRM Collaborator, I want to register a customer, and that the system automatically creates a costumer representative for that customer.*
+*This user story is part of the Drone Management System, which allows users to manage drones, their maintenance records, and associated operations.
+The goal of this user story is to enable Drone Technicians to add maintenance records to existing drones, ensuring that the maintenance history is accurately tracked and managed.*
 ## 2. Requirements

-**US G220** As CRM, I Want to register a customer.
+**US 326** As a Drone Tech, I want to add a maintenance record to a given drone.

 **Acceptance Criteria:**

-- US220.1 This must also be achieved by a bootstrap process.
-The costumer representative will also be a user of the system (Costumer App).
+- US326.1 A maintenance record is of an existing maintenance type.
+- US326.2 Some maintenance operations reset the usage time counter of the drone.
 **Dependencies/References:**

-*There is a dependency with US210, since the costumer app must have an authentication system for each customer.*
+*There is a dependency with US325, since there should already exist a maintenance type to be able to register a maintenance record and US 240 because there must also exist a drone*

 **Forum Insight:**

 * Still no questions related to this user story on forum.
-*

 ## 3. Analysis

 ![System Sequence Diagram ](images/system-sequence-diagram-US220.svg)